Mattnosekai/Fighting_Game_Demo_3_NEW/Lessons_Learned.md

 <br>
 The subroutine will make sure that the current state is valid to proceed.
 <br>
-The subroutine will maintain its state with static variable.
+The subroutine will maintain its state with static variables.
 <br>
 The subroutine will control animation timing and X & Y coordinate movement.
 <br>